OVI NEDELCU

 -Mike Cachuela

-Story Man: “Nightmare Before Christmas”, “Toy Story” & PIXAR’S up-coming “The INCREDIBLES”.
+Story Man: “Nightmare Before Christmas”, “Toy Story”, “The INCREDIBLES”, "Coraline".

 “I just finished reading the first issue you sent me and I really enjoyed it.
 I was hooked from the first few pages.
 Boston Booth is a cool character and I'm sure many people will immediately relate to him.